 Thus, it may be necessary to define some limitation to antenna height of medium power station, since it impacts the interfering distance.
 Other metrics for technical conditions could be used instead, such as defining a maximum pfd at a certain distance of the 5G vertical stations.

-Editors note: this is not from results, but is assumption – the following belongs for discussion in FM60

 Additionally, limiting the bandwidth for a given 5G vertical local coverage would ensure the possibility of

 a later deployment of an earth stations, in close vicinity and receiving in other part of the 3.8-4.2 GHz band